 Teagan was filled with years of heart break.
 Each time a little worse than the last.
 Her first love was fleeting, quick, but showed her what love could taste like.
 She found a playmate and memories that she honestly didn’t hate.
-Her second loss was ripped from her time and time again for reasons beyond their control, but there was always someone there to pick her back up.
-He was there to remind her she was beautiful and deserved better, but when it came time for them to try it out it was too late.
-He made his choice and it wasn’t her.
-She knew she was the blame.
+Her second loss was ripped from her time and time again for reasons beyond their control, but he was always someone there to pick her back up.
+He was there to remind her she was beautiful and deserved better, but when it came time for them to make it for real no childish antics, it was too late.
+She knew she was the blame this time.
 Maybes and What ifs could convince her that she was the problem.
 She should of, would of, could of, but in the end it wasn’t meant to be.
 A fact she continues to tell herself daily.

 There are days she could go on and not think about him, not think about them, not think about what they could have been, but then something happens.
 A song happens, a text from an old friend happens, an accidental peek into his world, and she was right back where she started.
 How do you tell your heart to stop loving someone?
 How do you tell it to stop aching, that it’s never gonna happen, that holding on is harder than letting go?
 How do you convince yourself that this is all self inflicted and if you could stop focusing on one and looked up you could see the endless possibilities?
 You couldn’t.
 It was why Teagan hated social media, she hated the easy access.
 She hated that she could see everything going on with him.
 Work never made her busy enough to forgot the longing in her heart, but it was time.